nspcc-dev/neofs-spec/20-api-v2/session.md

   current epoch only will be used.
 * __NEOFS__NETMAP_LOOKUP_DEPTH \
-  If object can't be found using current epoch's netmap, this header limits how many past epochs back the node can lookup.
+  If object can't be found using current epoch's netmap, this header limits how many past epochs the node can look up through.
 The `value` is string encoded `uint64` in decimal presentation.
-If set to '0' or not set, the current epoch only will be used.
+If set to '0' or not set, only the current epoch will be used.

 | Field | Type | Description |
 | ----- | ---- | ----------- |